 Ten statements clearly do not a foreign policy doctrine make, particularly given that Mr. Trump’s foreign policy appears to be largely formulated based on emotions – likes and dislikes for institutions, nations, peoples, specific agreements and protocols – rather than a view of history, the system of the world and the realities of American power and how it is exercised in arenas as wide as the battlefield and the trade forum.
 Looking at Donald Trump’s pronouncements it is hard to say how much of it is merely bombastic rhetoric or calculated showmanship, designed to play to his target electorate, rather than real policy intent.
 The absence of a strong foreign policy team supporting him means that there is nobody in the Trump camp who can modulate or put into perspective his pronouncements.
 Further, Mr. Trump’s own track record of disavowing his previous statements does not rule out the possibility of many of the positions above being withdrawn or even reversed.
 However, two conclusions do stand out:

-(i) Abandonment of US Leadership of the World Order.
+- Abandonment of US Leadership of the World Order.
 Given the business background of Mr. Trump, trade deals, immigration questions and US overseas military spending are seen from a more narrowly economic perspective and are seen as more important foreign policy issues than the continuation of the US led international order and the international system.
-Mr. Trump apparently simply does not see many of the key historical areas of US foreign policy, including the promotion of democracy, the spread of human rights, and the US protection of the global commons such as open sea lanes and open trade, as core to the US national interest.
+Mr. Trump apparently simply does not see many of “Rule of law, freedom of expression, and democracy…provide long-term political stability and corrective mechanisms that form a foundation for safe investment and steady growth.”
+Mark P. Lagon, President of Freedom House, Apr-16 the key historical areas of US foreign policy, including the promotion of democracy, the spread of human rights, and the US protection of the global commons such as open sea lanes and open trade, as core to the US national interest.
 In addition, Mr. Trump does not believe in the link between geo-political leadership and geo-economic leadership or believes that America’s geo-economic leadership will continue even if another power has geo-political leadership.
 While it remains unclear how Mr. Trump would deal with issues outside of the scope of comments he has made on foreign policy, e.g. with regards to dealing with failed and failing states in places like Africa, his focus on economic over political issues indicates his likely preference for a hands off approach, to the potential detriment of regional, and possibly global, long-term stability.

 The Potential Consequences of the Trump Doctrine